 Another example of greenwashing is the use of meaningless terminology.
 For example, claiming that a mattress cover is "eco-cotton" is entirely meaningless.
 Cotton is either ordinary cotton or it is organic cotton.
 There is no such thing as eco-cotton.
 Yet the use of misleading terminology is exactly what unethical manufacturers will do to try to attract environmentally conscious customers.

-Therefore, if you are shopping for a latex mattress - whether a 100% natural or an organic one - you need to be careful to question any terminology that isn't clear.
+Therefore, if you are shopping for a latex mattress - be it a 100% natural or an organic one - you need to be careful to question any dubious-sounding or unclear terminology.
 Ask questions, and request proof of certifications.
 Online or in person, a reputable bedding shop will be more than happy to help you with this.

 A latex mattress provides you with an unparalleled sleeping experience.
 You can be satisfied that the comfort, performance and durability is the same whether you select a natural or an organic latex mattress.

 If eco-conscious values are important to you, or if you want to avoid even trace amounts of pesticides, then you should strongly consider an organic mattress.
 But if you prefer a natural product without necessarily being organic, then a 100% natural latex mattress will serve your needs at a slightly lower cost.
-The choice is all yours.
-It ultimately depends on your personal preference and on what sorts of features are important to you.
+The choice ultimately depends on your personal preference and on what features are important to you.

 Whichever option you decide upon, one thing is certain: you'll enjoy the unique feeling of luxuriating on your soft yet supportive latex mattress.